 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis Applicable.
-UC/CSU.
-Non-
+Non-Repeatable.

-ARTS 18B INTERMEDIATE CERAMICS
+ARTS 18B: INTERMEDIATE CERAMICS

-Lecture: 3 hours; Lab: 3 hours Prerequisite: Arts 18A with a "C" grade or better
+Prerequisite: Arts 18A with a "C" grade or better

 Intermediate level studio course in ceramics.
 Provides continuing education and design projects in hand-building and wheel throwing with the addition of alternative firing techniques.
 Includes glaze and firing techniques for pit firing, saggar firing, raku firing, and barrel firing.
 The techniques learned are similar to ceramic processes used by indigenous peoples and the early creators of ceramic technique.